AgentGA: Evolving Code Solutions in Agent-Seed Space: Extended Algorithm Details

 \paragraph{Ablation ($n_p = 1$).} Systematically add AND remove components from the elite parent solution.
 In the configuration reported here, the prompt requests 5 ablation experiments, each changing one component to isolate effects. \begin{quote} \ttfamily Identify components: feature scaling, interaction terms,\\ regularization, ensemble weights\\ Experiment 1: Remove feature scaling\\ Experiment 2: Remove interaction terms\\ Document which components are ESSENTIAL vs REDUNDANT \end{quote}

 \paragraph{Merge ($n_p = 2$).} Expose two parents to the child (the slot's elite parent plus one random elite) and prompt the agent to study both before combining components across them.
-In practice this behaves as a merge-inspired refinement operator: the child typically builds from one parent while borrowing ideas or components from the other, but the implementation does not hard-code the better-performing parent as the base and does not restrict the child to pure reuse-only crossover.
+In practice the child typically builds from one parent while borrowing components from the other; the choice of base parent and the degree of reuse are left to the agent rather than hard-coded.
 In the configuration reported here, the prompt requests 5 merge experiments. \begin{quote} \ttfamily Review both parent experiment results and implementations\\ Choose a promising parent to build from\\ Borrow or adapt specific components from the other parent\\ Run 5 merge experiments, adjusting the merge strategy after each result \end{quote}

 \paragraph{Continue ($n_p \geq 1$, configurable).} Review all visible parent experiment results.
 Study parent implementations to understand what worked.
 Build incrementally on successful approaches.
 In the configuration reported here, the prompt requests 5 experiments.
 The number of parents is configurable (default $n_p = 1$ in our experiments); the elite parent is always included, with additional parents sampled randomly from the elite pool. \begin{quote} \ttfamily Review ALL parent experiment results in Previous Experiments/\\ Identify top performing approaches by ROC-AUC\\ Study their implementations (feature engineering, models)\\ Build on successful patterns, run 5 experiments \end{quote}